DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_getcolumnindex.md - returns the index of the column by its name
 - api/gantt_getconnectedgroup.md - returns all tasks and links that a task is connected with
 - api/gantt_getdatastore.md - returns the configuration object of a datastore
+- api/gantt_getfreeslack.md - returns the free slack of a task
 - api/gantt_getglobaltaskindex.md - gets the index of a task in the tree
 - api/gantt_getgridcolumn.md - gets the configuration object of a column
 - api/gantt_getgridcolumns.md - gets columns of the Gantt chart